The Introduction to Studio Transmitter Link (STL)

 - The digital studio transmitter link is often used for radio or television stations that need to transmit audio and video for a long distance.
 It has a lower signal loss and is suitable for long-distance transmission (up to 60 km or 37 miles).

 Why do broadcast studios adopt STL?
-As we all know, in order to maximize the coverage of FM broadcast transmitters, they are usually set high on the radio transmission towers on the top of the mountain.
+As we all know, in order to maximize the coverage of FM radio broadcast transmitters, they are usually set high on the radio transmission towers on the top of the mountain.
 But it is almost impossible and unreasonable to build a broadcast studio on the top of the mountain.
 And you know, the broadcast studio is usually in the center of the city.

 You may ask: why not set the FM radio transmitter in the studio?
 This is a good question.
 However, there are so many buildings in the city center that it will greatly reduce the coverage of the FM radio transmitter.
 It is far less effective than set the FM radio transmitter on the top of the mountain.